rnd-team-dev/plotoptix/examples/3_projects/moon/README.md

 ![moon ray_traced](https://plotoptix.rnd.team/images/moon_2res_banner.jpg "The Moon ray-traced with PlotOptiX")

 Data-viz project for ray-tracing the Moon model with the highest possible details.
 Data is downloaded from NASA resources.
-Read the [tutorial on Medium](https://medium.com/@sulej.robert/the-moon-made-twice-at-home-a2cb73b3f1e8), and have a look on [images on Behance](...).
+Read the [tutorial on Medium](https://medium.com/@sulej.robert/the-moon-made-twice-at-home-a2cb73b3f1e8), and have a look at [images on Behance](...).

 There are few options to run this project: